Humanities Distinguished Professor Emeritus

-Professor Fink’s most recent publications are Cold War: An International History (2014, 2nd ed.
-2017) and Writing 20th Century International History: Exploration and Examples (2017).
-She is the author of two prize-winning books: Defending the Rights of Others: The Great Powers, the Jews, and International Minority Protection, 1878-1938 (2004) and The Genoa Conference: European Diplomacy 1921-1922 (1984, new ed.
-1993), both of which were awarded the George Louis Beer Prize of the American Historical Association for the best work that year in European International History.
-She has also written Marc Bloch: A Life in History (1989), the first biography of France’s soldier-patriot-historian, which has been translated into six languages.
+Professor Fink is currently doing research on The Unexpected Arrivals: Soviet Jews in West Germany between 1972 and 1989, and she is under contract to write an international history of the 1980s.
+Her recent publications include Cold War: An International History (3rd ed.
+2022); West Germany and Israel: Foreign Relations, Domestic Politics, and the Cold War, 1965-1974 (2019); and Writing 20th Century International History: Explorations and Examples (2017).
+She is also the author of Defending the Rights of Others: The Great Powers, the Jews, and International Minority Protection, 1878-1938 (2004) and The Genoa Conference: European Diplomacy 1921-1922 (1984, new ed.
+1993), both of which were awarded the George Louis Beer Prize of the American Historical Association for the best work that year in European International History, as well as of Marc Bloch: A Life in History (1989), the first biography of France’s soldier-patriot-historian, which has been translated into six languages.

-Professor Fink has received two senior Fulbright Research Fellowships, to Australia and to Israel, research fellowships from the German Marshall Fund of the United States, the National Endowment for the Humanities, the American Council of Learned Societies, the American Association of University Women, and the American Philosophical Society, and residential fellowships from the US Holocaust Memorial Museum, the Institute for Advanced Studies in Princeton, the Woodrow Wilson International Center for Scholars, and the Rutgers Center for Historical Analysis.
+Since retiring from OSU, Professor Fink has been a guest professor at Sydney University, the University of Jena, the University of Haifa, and Qingdao University, and earlier she taught at the Hebrew University of Jerusalem.
+She has received senior Fulbright Research Fellowships to Australia and to Israel; research fellowships from the German Marshall Fund of the United States, the National Endowment for the Humanities, the American Council of Learned Societies, the American Association of University Women, and the American Philosophical Society; and residential fellowships from the Leibniz-Institut für Europäische Geschichte (IEG), the US Holocaust Memorial Museum, the Institute for Advanced Studies in Princeton, the Woodrow Wilson International Center for Scholars, and the Rutgers Center for Historical Analysis.